-The 1878 Illustrated Historical Atlas of Middlesex County's map of the Township of Dorchester depicts a rural landscape with several landowners, structures, and early transportation routes.
-A portion of the 1878 historic map of the Township of Dorchester is depicted in Figure 3, and this part of the Lot is listed as being owned by ones J.P.
-Courtright, with one house depicted on the property.
+The 1878 Illustrated Historical Atlas of Middlesex County's map of the Township of North Dorchester depicts a rural landscape with several landowners, structures and early transportation routes.
+A portion of the 1878 historic map of the Township of North Dorchester is depicted in Figure 3, and this part of the Lot as being owned by G. Patterson, with no structures depicted near the study area.